aceto/aceto/README.md

 - `$`: Pop a value and assert that it is truthy.
 Otherwise, raise an error.
 - `O`: Jump to the origin (0,0 or the bottom right cell, if the direction is reversed)
+- `j`: Pop a value and jump so many positions ahead.
+Also works with negative numbers.
+- `` ` ``: Pops a value: If it's truthy, behaves like a space (nop), if not, like a backslash (escape).

 ### Arithmetics and Comparisons
 - `+`, `-`, `*`, `%`: Perform that operation (`%` means modulo) with the top two